Azure-Samples/azure-openai-chat-baseline-landing-zone/README.md

 Perform the following steps to deploy the container image to Azure App Service:

-1. Set the container image on the pf App Service
+1. Set the container image on the pf App Service.

    ```azurecli
    PF_APP_SERVICE_NAME="app-$BASE_NAME-pf"